The Best Diet for Weight Loss and Health

 The Low Carbohydrate, High Fat (LCHF) “Fat Burners”

 The Low Carbohydrate, High Fat (LCHF) advocates are returning to a concept well known in the medical community of ketosis.
+That is to mean that if you were to redirect yourself to https://www.vocationaltraininghq.com/how-to-become/medical-assistant/, you’d know that almost every medical assistant out there professes you on the LCHF benefits.
 The objective is to put the body into a false state of starvation by eliminating all but a small amount of carbohydrates.
 The difference between this ketogenic diet and the well known Atkins diet is that this one promotes the use of mostly fat as the source of fuel instead of the higher protein approach of Atkins.
 They advocate eating meats, fish, eggs, vegetables grown above the ground (lower glycemic) and all natural fats including butter.
 By feeding your body high amounts of fat with a little protein and very little carbohydrate, you basically trick your body into thinking it’s starving as your body begins to break down fat for energy and preserves the small amounts of glucose needed for the blood stream.
 So why shouldn’t we all just follow this plan and trick our bodies into burning our fat stores?
 Sounds pretty simple, right?

 What really happens when someone tricks his or her body into starvation?
 First off, people won’t only burn fat but will most definitely burn lean body mass.
 Losing muscle mass leads to a lower metabolism in the long run.
 Eating very minimal amounts of carbohydrates puts people at risk for not only vitamin and mineral deficiencies, but also doesn’t allow for healthy brain chemistry.
 Serotonin is our happy brain hormone that needs carbohydrates.
 People on this type of extreme diet plan are setting themselves up for depression.
 In addition, can you really stick to this?
 Any diet should be a lifestyle plan and if you can’t do it forever then why do it?